Deduplicate Across Salesforce Leads and Contacts

 Explore the record data in the duplicate groups.
 Double-check to ensure that the fields you set up in Step 1 show what you expected.

-Looking at the record details in several duplicate groups, decide the best way to determine which is the master record the other records will be merged into.
+Looking at the record details in several duplicate groups, decide the best way to determine which is the master record that the other records will be merged into.
 Learn common practices for picking a master record.

-Step 3: Choose Bulk Mode
+Choose Bulk Mode

-Configure Rules to Automatically Select the Master Record
+Configure Rules to Automatically Select the Master Record (Master Tab)

-On the Master tab of Step 4, define how all of the duplicate groups should be merged at scale.
+On the Master tab of Step 3, define how all of the duplicate groups should be merged at scale.
 To do this, you need to create a series of rules that specify which record from each group should become the master.
 The master is the record that will remain after the merge.

 For example, if you had four records representing the same person in one duplicate group, all four would be merged into one master record, and the other three records would no longer exist.

-For each duplicate group, Insycle will look at each Master rule to see which of the records in the group meet the criteria.
+For each duplicate group, Insycle will look at each Master rule to see which records in the group meet the criteria.
 Rules are read in order, from top to bottom, and as soon as a record is the only one to meet a rule, it is selected as the master record.
 The subsequent rules are ignored.

 Select the processing method—By Priority or Absolute.
 Most de-duplication operations should use By Priority.
 When a record meets one of the criteria, Insycle makes the master selection and skips the rest of the rules on the list.
-Learn more about these options in the Advanced How-To, Step 4: Selecting Priority vs Absolute below.

-Configure Rules That Determine Values to Keep
+Configure Rules That Determine Values to Keep (Fields Tab)

-By default, Insycle will keep the most recent values.
-For each field you want to control data retention for, you need to tell Insycle where the data should be taken from.
+For each field you want to control data retention for, select the field and specify where the data should be taken from.
 This information is merged into the master.
 Any other data not in the master or copied to the master is deleted.

-The Criteria dropdown gives you various options for choosing the data to keep, and the Group Fields let you keep values of multiple fields from the same record:
+The Criteria dropdown gives you various options for choosing the data to keep, and the Group Fields let you keep values of multiple fields from the same record.

 merge-duplicates-salesforce-contacts-step-4-fields-tab-10-rules-cropped.png